 Current events have many Americans feeling confused and depleted.
 After our collective period of isolation and grief from the pandemic, we are now faced with a never-ending news cycle of international conflict, market volatility, inflation, and political debate.
 Times like these drive a desire for peace of mind, a sense of control, and greater meaning in our lives.
 As many of us re-evaluate our careers, our relationships and where we live, you may be reflecting on how your personal finances align with your goals.
 While wealth can grant an enhanced standard of living, it can also help build a legacy and improve the community.
 Charitable giving can help you give meaning to your wealth.
 It gives an opportunity to express yourself, support the issues you care about, and impact the world around you.
+At a time when many nonprofits are experiencing urgent needs, charitable giving can help answer their call.

 Amid ongoing uncertainty in our economy, it’s important to give smarter.
 Fidelity Charitable has identified five tax-efficient and impactful strategies for your consideration: